Gaimo/moonbot/README.md

 - To install Luvit, visit https://luvit.io and follow the instructions provided for your platform.
 - To install Discordia, run `lit install SinisterRectus/discordia`
 - Run your bot script using, for example, `luvit main.lua`
+- Create a `token.txt` file and add your bot's token.